 Omni Pro Binaural Microphone

-Note: Due to high demand of 3Dio products, we are experiencing delays of 1-2 weeks for order fulfillment.
+Note: Due to high demand of 3Dio products, we are experiencing delays of up to 1 week for order fulfillment.
 Please know that we are working hard to fulfill orders as quickly as possible.
 Thank you for your patience.

 The 3Dio Omni Pro binaural microphone consists of 4 pairs of ears, each pointed at 90 degrees from the adjacent pair.
 This provides a single point, 4-position binaural perspective of any audio environment.